AI for Humanity and Society 2023

 9:30 – 10:30 Keynote

-Sarah Cook, Guest Professor in AI and Art at Umeå University
+Sarah Cook, WASP-HS Guest Professor at Umeå University

 Moderator: Teresa Cerratto Pargman, Professor in Human-Computer Interaction at Stockholm University